December 7, 2011 – 6:58 pm | 16 Comments

 Introduction

-HTTP provisioning of phone sets is useful for an administrator as it helps to automate the process of configuring the phone set for a particular extension.
+HTTP provisioning of IP Phones is useful for an administrator as it helps to automate the process of configuring an IP Phone for a particular extension.
 The administrator creates the extension as usual, and in addition specifies the MAC address of the phone.
 3CX includes ready phone provisioning templates for the most popular IP Phones in the market.
 However, in some cases companies wish to use other IP Phones and still use phone provisioning.
 In these cases you can create your own phone provisioning templates.
-This article explains how
+This article explains how.

 Once the extension is created, a configuration for the specified phone set is created using the MAC address as the file name in the following directory: